nmakes/ds/README.md

 	cout << list.beg() << " " << list.mid() << " " << list.end();
 	// this prints the beginning, middle and ending indices of the list

+Thus, the output will be:

+	3
+	0 1 2

 ###Building the list:

 The build() function builds empty slots at the end of the list.
 This function would require your data type to have a default constructor: